-Typically, one MSRA is composed of multiple independent modules connected in series, for example, as utilized by the robots described in \cite{16TT, 24ZCza, 23QG}, where modules are replicated to create a longer, more capable system \cite{20CSb, 24ZCza}.
-In most works, this kind of arm will be named as 'soft continuum robot'\cite{17JG} or 'soft continuum arm'\cite{21YTb}, but we use 'modular soft robot arm' to emphasize its modularity, which is the focus of this work.
-The presence of multiple modules increases the degrees of actuation within the same robot length, providing the robots with more diverse shape patterns\cite{23QG} and a richer working space\cite{24ZCza}.
-Due to these unique advantages, MSRAs have been leveraged in challenging tasks such as obstacle avoidance\cite{24MN}, rotating a handwheel, and opening a drawer\cite{21HJ}.
+Typically, one MSRA is composed of multiple independent modules connected in series, which can be different \cite{16TT} or uniform \cite{24ZCza}.
+“Soft continuum manipulators’ \cite{14AMc} or ’continuum robots’ \cite{24KQ} can contain multiple modules and also fall into the MSRA category.
+We use ’modular soft robot arm’ instead of these general and common names to emphasize modularity, which is the focus of this work.

-Along with the high DOFs of MSRAs, their complex structures also pose challenges in accurate planning and control due to their softness and modulraity.
-The inherent nonlinearity and hysteresis of the underlying structures make robot control a complex problem \cite{18TTb}.
-Furthermore, the modular structure complicates the mapping relationships among the task, configuration, and actuation spaces.
-As illustrated in Figure\ref{fig1}-(A), the module configurations will affect each other along the module sequence and ultimately determine the overall state of the soft robot, which infers that all configurations and their mutual influence should be considered in MSRA control.
-Such a requirement complicates the MSRA control issue compared to the single module arm control.
-Although physical model approaches have been widely employed in single module arm problems, the module improvement dramatically complicates the robot models\cite{23YLb}, furthermore challenging the proposal of model-based controllers, specifically real-time ones.